pslib-cz/2022-p2a-mme-pppp-VlastikTrnka/README.md

     - There are no limits to creativity
     <img src="Photo Documentation/Coastline_colored.jpg" alt="Image" width="250">

-3. Use the oil markers
-    - colour the exchange cards
+3. Use the oil markers to colour the exchange cards

     <img src="Photo Documentation/ExchangeCards.JPG" alt="Image" width="250">

 5. Arrangement in box